-One of my favorite summer fruits is peaches!
+One of my favorite summer fruits is peaches and with them, I make peach lemonade!

 And blending summer staple drink of lemonade with those amazing summer peaches is a match made in heaven!